progmaticltd/homebox/docs/email-access-monitoring.md

 You can blacklist entire countries, but system wide only for now.

-For instance, here how to deny all IMAP connections, on the whole system, to Russia and China:
+For instance, here is how to deny all IMAP connections, on the whole system, from Russia and China:

 ``` yaml
 access_check: